ecmnet/MAVGCL/README.md

 - Trigger recording manually or by selectable flight-mode/state changes
 - Choosable stop-recording delay
 - Display of  key-figures during and after recording (with 'Replay')
-- Display of basic vehicle information, like mode, battery status, messages and sensor availability
+- Display of basic vehicle information (online), like mode, battery status, messages and sensor availability
 - XY Analysis for selected key-figures
 - MAVLink inspector
 - OpenStreepMap viewer of global position and raw gps data with option to record path (requires internet access)